How it works

 When you send money overseas, who does that money belong to?
 Really – it’s a serious question.
 Ideally the answer would be that it’s yours, but not everybody agrees.
 Especially not your bank!

 We’re here to make transferring your money abroad simple.
 We've been doing it for a long time, and (to be honest) we're pretty good at it.
 We'd like to help you get more from your overseas money transfers, and there are many different ways we can do that.
 Have a look around and find out how we can help save you time and money.

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Register for free to see our live exchange rates and make a transfer.

 It only takes 2 minutes!

-Your bank will take up to 5% of your money in fees and unfair exchange rates when you move use them to make an international money transfer.
+Your bank will take money in fees and unfair exchange rates when you move use them to make an international money transfer.
 They’re not in any rush to get it done, either.

 Here at Currencies Direct, we’re a bit different.
 We change money from one currency to another quickly and easily, and we don’t charge transfer fees.
 It works like this: